rx-angular/rx-angular/libs/template/docs/api/class-directive.md

 <div [class.visible]="isVisible$ | async"></div>
 ```

-When using `ngClass` or `class` directive with an Observable value and the `async` pipe in the template of an Angular application, the `async` pipe relies on the Zone to be present - it doesn't really trigger change detection by itself.
-It marks the component and its children as dirty waiting for the Zone to trigger change detection.
-So, in case you want to create a zone-less application, the `async` pipe won't work as desired.
+When using the native `ngClass` or `class` directive, the template of your component needs to get re-evaluated in order to apply the changes.
+In other words `ChangeDetection` has to run for your component in order to set a class to an `HTMLElement`.
+With an Observable value you typically use something like the `async` pipe in order to reflect its values in your components template. ..TBD. ... more to continue, here is a link where the async behavior is already described. we can cross-link here: https://github.com/rx-angular/rx-angular/blob/main/libs/template/docs/performance-issues.md#binding-reactive-sources

 ### Features of `rxClass`